Leondrygala/HashToy/README.md

 # HashToy

-Current implementation uses a Recursive MyHashMap, solving bucket clashses with new copies of MyHashMap
+Current implementation uses a Recursive MyHashMap, solving bucket clashes with new copies of MyHashMap

 ## Running and Testing ##